RocketChat/docs-old/5. Administrator Guides/Notifications/Email/README.md

  - your credentials
  - a name and email to appear in the "From" field of the emails

- Once filled, click "Save changes", and *restart Rocket.Chat*.
+ Once filled, click "Save changes".

 ![SMTP server configuration.](email-1.png)